Skip to main content

 Competitive markets — multiple offers, hot neighborhoods, or desirable properties

-Putting down a larger earnest money deposit can make your offer stand out in a competitive situation, but it also means more money is at risk if the deal falls apart outside of a contingency.
+A larger earnest money deposit can make your offer stand out in a competitive situation, but it also means more money is at risk if the deal falls apart outside of a contingency.
 Your attorney at REAL Law Group can help you determine an amount that strengthens your offer while keeping your risk manageable.

 Frequently Asked Questions

 In the Chicago metropolitan area, earnest money deposits typically range from 1% to 3% of the purchase price.
 On a $350,000 home, that means $3,500 to $10,500.
-In highly competitive neighborhoods or multiple-offer situations, buyers sometimes offer more to demonstrate stronger commitment.
+In competitive neighborhoods or multiple-offer situations, buyers sometimes offer more to demonstrate stronger commitment.
 Your real estate attorney can advise on an appropriate amount based on the specific market and property.

-Earnest money disputes are not uncommon in Illinois real estate transactions.
+Earnest money disputes are not uncommon in real estate transactions.
 If the buyer and seller disagree on who is entitled to the deposit, the escrow holder cannot release the funds until both parties agree or a court orders the disbursement.
 In many cases, the attorneys for each side negotiate a resolution.
 If no agreement is reached, the matter may require mediation or litigation to resolve.

 Questions about earnest money?
 Contact us.